 The Ending and Flawless Performances

 The closure of “Memories of Murder” may not be conventionally satisfying but it does get better and better in repeat viewings.
 Park, after a long time, gets to the same place, where he has found the first victim of the uncaught serial-killer.
 A little girl asks what he is seeing and states that she saw another man looking at the same place.
 Park, in his final effort to unmask the killer's identity, asks what did he look-like, to which the girl replies “kind of plain. just ordinary”.
 And Park stares at us with some kind of realization.
 May be, Park has finally realized that he was after a guy, whom you couldn’t easily pick up in a crowd despite his bragging about 'finding the killer by looking into his eyes'.

 The dynamics between Park and Seo (city vs rural) were excellently played out between Kang-ho Song and Kim.
 The poker-faced dialogue deliveries and the casual brutality of Park were performed with a remarkable finesse.
 The director has allowed enough space for even the minor characters to develop their presence.
 No-shik Park is fantastic in his portrayal of the exploited simple-minded Kwang-ho.
 His anxiety in avoiding the policemen and his eventual fate on the tracks are some of the most affecting portions of the narrative.

-“Memories of Murder” (128 minutes) is one of those perfect cinema that uses certain conventional elements to set a new bench-mark for the genre.
+“Memories of Murder” (128 minutes) is one of those perfect cinema that uses certain conventional elements to set a new bench-mark for the crime genre.
 It is a portrait of a transforming society that contemplates its own fears, powerlessness and lack of trust.